barty-s/women-who-skateboard-vigo/README.md

 Flex-box code explanation - https://css-tricks.com/ and https://www.w3schools.com/
 Code for Gallery display - from CI tutorials
 Code to send to confirmation.html page - https://programminghead.com

+### Deploy

+Explain deploy to Git Pages
+Explain how to fork code from GitHub